 The client’s brief asked for the whole of the downstairs of this house to have separate rooms but at the same time be open plan for entertaining purposes.

-HG Design Solution’s answer was to use sliding pocket doors throughout, which could recess discreetly into the wall space, as though they had never been there.
+Herrington Gate’s answer was to use sliding pocket doors throughout, which could recess discreetly into the wall space, as though they had never been there.
 The materials used reflect that of the cabinetry in the corresponding rooms.

 This grand entrance hallway features a wrought iron staircase with stone treads flanked by an unusual 'paperclip' design to the balustrades and a polished stainless steel handrail.